 Every year, I have the privilege of challenging our district’s talented students to express their creativity with the Congressional Art Competition, and explore innovative computer science in the Congressional App Challenge.
 A panel of accomplished judges from our district will select the winning entries, who will be recognized both in the district and at an annual awards ceremony in Washington, DC.
 The winning works are also displayed for one year at the U.S. Capitol!

 Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent in each congressional district.
 Since the competition began in 1982, more than 650,000 high school students have participated.
 Students can submit entries to their local representative’s office, which will engage with a panel of artists to judge and select the winning entry.
 Winners are recognized both in their district and at an annual awards ceremony in Washington, DC.
 The winning works are displayed for one year at the U.S. Capitol in the Cannon Tunnel.
 The competition is open to students in grades 7-12.
 To learn more about the competition, please call our Malden office at (617) 354-0292 or email Josh.Lam@mail.house.gov.

-The student's original artwork must be two-dimensional.
+Rules: The student's original artwork must be two-dimensional.
 Each framed artwork can be no larger than 26x26x4 (26 inches high, 26 inches wide, and 4 inches deep, including the frame).
 If your artwork is selected as the winning piece, you must frame it in a wooden or metal frame.
 The winner will be contacted by our office and instructed on how to send in their artwork for display in the Capitol building.
 No framed piece should weigh more than 15 pounds.
 Each entry must be original in concept, design, and execution, and may not violate U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement), that was created by someone other than the student is a violation of the competition rules and will not be accepted.
-Additionally, work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
-For more information about the annual Congressional Art Competition please read the Full 2022 Rules and Regulations.
-Accepted mediums for the two-dimensional artwork include:
+Additionally, the work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
+For more information about the annual Congressional Art Competition please read the Full 2023 Rules and Regulations.

 Congressional App Challenge